nazariiykolesnikov/nazariikolesnikov/README.md

 ## 👋 Hi!
 I'm Nazarii Kolesnikov

-I am a juniour backend developer and co-founder of the Grassy project.
+## 🚜🌾 I am a juniour backend developer and co-founder of Grassy

 My journey in technology began with a big dream: to make Ukraine’s agricultural sector transparent and accessible to every small farmer.
 As a developer, I focus on building reliable and secure architecture using Node.js/TypeScript, and as a co-founder, I ensure that every line of our code brings real value to people.
 I believe that by combining our efforts and innovations, we can build the digital infrastructure of the future.

 ## ⚙️🤖 Technologies I work with